PanithanS/Solution_programming_in_th/README.md

-﻿# The code that I use to solve programing problem on website: programing.in.th
+﻿# The code that I use to solve problems on programming.in.th